Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 and it responds with the same set of values regardless of whether the Caller is SRT or UDT.

-If the party is SRT, it does interpret the values in Version and Type.
+If the party is SRT, it does interpret the values in Version and Extension Field.
 If it receives the value 5 in Version, it understands that it comes from an SRT party, so it knows that it should prepare the proper handshake messages phase.
 It also checks the following: